 "customer_token_reference": "subscription-user-12345"

-• payment_request_id: Unique identifier for the step-up request
+payment_request_id: Unique identifier for the step-up requestpayment_request_url: URL to launch the Klarna Purchase Journey{

 "customer_token_response": {